 At some point, the company will start merger negotiations with a healthier company.
 If negotiations are successful and the merger occurs, the company will be saved.
 If Merger Negotiations Fail, Company Will Die.
 And when it does, the end will come soon.

 The management committee will convene a partner meeting to announce that the game is over, and the partners will vote to formally dissolve.
 Associates and staff will be stunned (see “Caught in Collapse”).
 Unlike many of the partners, relatively few staff members and associates will have left of their own free will prior to the dissolution.
-The departure of all these important partners will leave the company with lower customer revenues, even when it has the same office leases, pensions, bank loan payments and other obligations that still need to be paid.
+If a law firm were not owned by partners if, like Amazon and Chrysler, it were owned by investors, the fall in profits caused by the departure of one partner would be borne by investors rather than the remaining partners.